Skip to main content

 Most of our graduates become registered occupational therapists.

-As an Occupational Therapist you can work in:
+As an Occupational Therapist you can work in a huge variety of settings, including:

 • Schools